Legal Privacy

 Admin access controls

-Admin panel access requires a username, a password of at least 12 characters, and a time-based one-time code (TOTP 2FA) generated by an authenticator app.
-All admin actions that read or modify Partner records are logged in a permanent, tamper-evident audit trail including the admin identity, action, timestamp, and affected record.
+Admin panel access requires a username, a password of at least 12 characters, and a time-based one-time code (TOTP) from an authenticator app.
+All admin actions that read or change member records are logged permanently, including the admin identity, action, timestamp, and affected record.

 Session management

-Partner wallet sessions use secure, HTTP-only session tokens that expire after a period of inactivity.
-Session tokens are regenerated on login to prevent session fixation attacks.
+Wallet sessions use secure, HTTP-only session tokens that expire after inactivity.
+Tokens are regenerated on login to prevent session fixation.
 Admin sessions have shorter timeouts and require re-authentication for sensitive operations.

 Application security

-The application uses parameterised SQL queries to prevent SQL injection, input validation and output encoding to prevent cross-site scripting (XSS), CSRF token protection on all state-changing forms, rate limiting on authentication and API endpoints, and Content Security Policy headers to restrict resource loading.
+The application uses parameterised queries to prevent SQL injection, input validation and output encoding to prevent cross-site scripting (XSS), CSRF token protection on all state-changing forms, rate limiting on authentication and API endpoints, and Content Security Policy headers.

 Data residency

-All primary Partner data is stored on servers located within Australia.
-Where third-party services process limited data outside Australia (Stripe, Twilio, Anthropic), the data transmitted is the minimum necessary for the service and is subject to the provider's own security and privacy controls as described above.
+All primary member data is stored on servers in Australia.
+Where third-party services process limited data outside Australia (Stripe, Twilio, Anthropic), the data is the minimum necessary for the service and is subject to each provider's own security controls as described above.

 Parental consent and control

-Kids S-NFT partnerships are created by a parent or legal guardian through their own authenticated Partner account.
+Kids S-NFT memberships are created by a parent or legal guardian through their own authenticated account.
 The child does not create an account independently.
 The parent provides the child's name and date of birth.
-Only the parent can view, manage, or close the child's partnership from within their Independence Vault.
+Only the parent can view, manage, or close the child's membership from within their wallet.

 Minimal data collection

 For children under 18, the Foundation collects only the child's name and date of birth.
 No email address, phone number, or street address is collected separately for the child.
-The child's data is held under the parent's Partner record.
 On turning 18, the child may convert their Kids S-NFT to a full Personal S-NFT, at which point they create their own independent record with standard adult data collection.

 Binding polls (anonymous)

 Votes cast on binding governance polls are recorded anonymously.
-The system records that a vote was cast and the option selected, but does not link the vote to your Partner number.
-Once submitted, it is not possible for any administrator or board director to determine how any individual voted.
-The total results are published to all Partners.
+The system records that a vote was cast and the option chosen, but does not link the vote to your member number.
+Once submitted, no administrator or board director can determine how any individual voted.
+Total results are published to all members.

 Stewardship proposals (accountable)

-Stewardship proposals — which involve the Foundation casting shareholder votes at ASX company AGMs on behalf of Partners — are linked to your Partner number.
-This is necessary for the Foundation to demonstrate that its AGM vote reflects the genuine will of its Partners, as required by governance and regulatory obligations.
+Stewardship proposals involve the Foundation casting votes at ASX company AGMs on behalf of members.
+These votes are linked to your member number.
+This is necessary for the Foundation to show that its AGM vote reflects the genuine will of its members, as required by governance and regulatory obligations.

 Planned blockchain architecture

-The Foundation plans to implement a permissioned EVM blockchain to record token issuance, transfers, and governance events.
-When implemented, certain transaction records (token mint, gift, governance vote hashes) will be written to the blockchain and will be immutable — they cannot be deleted or altered after recording.
-No personal information (name, address, email) will be written to the chain.
+The Foundation plans to implement a permissioned blockchain to record token issuance, transfers, and governance events.
+When in place, certain transaction records will be immutable.
+No personal information (name, address, email) will be written to the blockchain.
 On-chain records will reference wallet addresses only.

 Right to erasure and immutable records

-Because blockchain records are immutable by design, they cannot be deleted on request.
-The Foundation mitigates this by ensuring no personally identifiable information is written on-chain.
-Off-chain records (your Partner profile, contact details, reservation notes) remain subject to your access, correction, and deletion rights as described below.
+Because blockchain records cannot be deleted by design, the Foundation ensures no personally identifiable information is written on-chain.
+Off-chain records (your member profile, contact details, reservation notes) remain subject to your access, correction, and deletion rights as described in Your Rights below.

-Partner records are retained for the duration of your active partnership.
-All wallet events, governance records, reservation history, and transaction logs are retained as part of the permanent community ledger for audit and governance integrity purposes.
+Member records are kept for the duration of your active membership.
+All wallet events, governance records, reservation history, and transaction logs are kept as part of the permanent community ledger for audit and governance integrity.

-If your partnership is closed, your personal contact information (name, email, phone, address) is retained for seven years after closure in line with standard Australian financial and trust record-keeping obligations.
-After seven years, personal contact information is anonymised.
-Governance records and transaction history are retained indefinitely in anonymised form.
-Your cryptographic acceptance record (including the SHA-256 hash written to your S-NFT token metadata) is retained for a minimum of seven years from the date you joined — not from the date of closure — as required by JVPA clause 8.1A(f).
-These are separate retention obligations with different trigger dates.
+If your membership is closed, your personal contact information (name, email, phone, address) is kept for seven years after closure in line with Australian financial and trust record-keeping obligations.
+After seven years, contact information is anonymised.
+Governance records and transaction history are kept indefinitely in anonymised form.
+Your cryptographic acceptance record (the SHA-256 hash written to your S-NFT token) is kept for a minimum of seven years from the date you joined, as required by Joint Venture Participation Agreement clause 8.1A(f).
+The seven-year period runs from the date you joined, not the date of closure.

 Data breach notification.
-In the event of a data breach that is likely to result in serious harm to any individual whose personal information is involved, the Foundation will notify affected Partners and the Office of the Australian Information Commissioner (OAIC) as required by the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act 1988.
+If a data breach is likely to cause serious harm to any person whose information is involved, the Foundation will notify affected members and the Office of the Australian Information Commissioner (OAIC) as required by the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act 1988.
 Notification will be made as soon as practicable after the Foundation becomes aware of the breach.

 Access and correction